7 tips to look after your wellbeing during the exam period

-As well as the usual study prep tips, make sure you’re taking care of your wellbeing during the lead up to exams.
+As exams gets underway, it’s important to take care of your wellbeing during the lead up.
 If you’re feeling a bit overwhelmed or stressed during this time, know you’re not alone.

-Maybe try some of the below tips to see if you can take control of your worries, and if not, there is always free support available to you at the Health and Wellbeing Resource Centre.
-Reach out to have a chat with our Student Wellbeing Advisors today for short and long-term support.
+Try some of the below tips to see if you can take control of your worries, and if not, there is always free support available to you at the Health and Wellbeing Resource Centre.
+Reach out to have a chat with our Student Wellbeing Advisors for short and long-term support.

-Don’t get me wrong, all worries are valid, and sometimes it can feel difficult to cope, especially in stressful times like the lead up to exams and final assignments.
+While worries are sometimes valid, they can feel difficult to cope, especially in stressful times like the lead up to exams and final assignments.

 2. Manage your caffeine intake

-Now is not the time to drink lots of coffee and Red Bull to continue to cram all day and night!
 A little bit of caffeine can be helpful for an extra boost, but too much can actually damage our memory retention and ability to sleep.
+So control your intake of coffee or Red Bull just so you can continue to cram all day and night!

-In addition to reducing caffeine, make sure you’re getting enough sleep.
+In addition to reducing caffeine, make sure you’re getting enough shut-eye.
 Sleep replenishes your energy and helps you retain the information you’ve learned during the day.
-It also plays an important part in regulating our emotions, making us better able to concentrate during the day.
+It also plays an important part in regulating our emotions and makes us better able to concentrate during the day.

 Reach Out – Tips on how to get a good night’s sleep

-Exercising may seem difficult to do when you’re stressed, but it is proven that it can help with stress and anxiety.
-So even if you don’t feel like it, take yourself on a gentle walk, do some stretching, play with your dog, whatever you can just to get your heart rate up and blood flowing.
+Exercising may seem difficult to do when you’re stressed, but work-outs are proven to help with stress and anxiety.
+So even if you don’t feel like it, take a gentle walk, do some stretching, play with your dog or whatever you can just to get your heart rate up and blood flowing.
+Aren’t you feeling calmer already?!

-Make sure you take short breaks every hour of study, this will help you remain on task.
-Studying for hours on end may seem like a good idea, but in reality, can cause you to lose concentration.
-Taking regular breaks can help us remain focused on tasks.
+Make sure you take short, quality breaks every hour of study.
+This will help you remain on task.
+Studying for hours on end can cause you to lose concentration.
+Taking regular breaks can help us recharge and be more productive.
+It’s not the time you study, it is the quality of your hours.

 6. Schedule time for things you enjoy

-Make sure you remember to continue doing the things you enjoy outside of study.
-Study is important in the lead up to exams, but fitting in things that you like doing, like seeing friends, exercising or watching a TV show can give your brain a break and keep you active, energised and happy.
+All work and no play makes everyone dull.
+Make sure you continue doing the things you enjoy outside of study.
+Chat with your friends, work-out or watch that latest Netflix show (within reason!).
+Try and give your brain a break so you can stay active, energised and happy.
 This will help you feel refreshed when you come back to study.

 7. Remember, not all stress is bad